groupoid/per.ex/README.md

 ### Inductive Instantiation `apply_inductive d args`

-Instantiate an inductive type’s constructors with parameters, used only in `infer_Elim`.
+Instantiate an inductive type’s constructors with parameters, used only in `infer_Ind`.

 This function ensures type-level parametricity, critical for polymorphic inductives like List A. The fold-based substitution